WillSams/go-hotel-reservation-service/docs/case_for_go.md

 }
 ```

 When it comes to performance, Rust and Go are excellent choices for serverless functions.
+Regards to performance in general, there is [an entertaining but informative video on YouTube that discusses a deeper performance testing between TypeScript, Rust, and Go](https://youtu.be/Z0GX2mTUtfo).
 Rust's focus on speed and safety makes it an excellent choice for low-level system programming, while **Go's simplicity, speed, and optimized concurrency make it an excellent choice for building high-performance serverless applications**.
 TypeScript, on the other hand, may not be the best choice for high-performance applications, but its ease of use and familiarity with JavaScript make it an excellent choice for smaller applications.

 TypeScript is great, but it is definitely at a disadvantage here.
 Let's continue to the next topic.